 The guidance from the DfE places a duty on schools to secure access to unbiased and impartial careers guidance for their students.

 In conjunction with our existing provision, Hurstmere School has secured the services of an external specialist guidance adviser to work with students during the academic year.
 Each student in Key Stage 4 will be given an interview to discuss next steps.
-Our independent adviser is from the ‘Prospects’ service, Mr Clive Rayner and can be contacted via email@example.com.
+Our independent adviser is from the ‘Prospects' part of Shaw Trust service, Mr David Hancock and can be contacted via email@example.com.

 The school shares student data with the external careers guidance practitioner so that impartial and individual advice can be offered, in an effort to meet the needs of each pupil, during the interview process the student is asked to provide consent to opt into the sharing of their data to key members of staff and parents/carers.
 In addition, intended destination and confirmed GCSE attainment data is provided to Bexley Council, as per the DfE requirement, so they can also provide additional support to students, where necessary once they leave school.